pankajarm/tabular_ml_toolkit/README.md

 # Tabular ML Toolkit
-> A Helpful ML Toolkit to Jumpstart your Machine Learning Project based on Tabular or Structured data.
+> A helper library to jumpstart your machine learning project based on tabular or structured data.

 ## Install